ndlib/marble-blueprints/README.md

 ```

 ### IIIF Image Viewer Pipeline
 This will deploy to test, then to production, so it expects two different image-viewer stacks to exist, ex: "mellon-image-webcomponent-test" and "mellon-image-webcomponent-prod".
-If custom stack names were used for the image-viewer stacks, you'll need to override the default parameter store paths for TestDeployBucket, TestURL, ProdDeployBucket, and ProdURL.

 ```console
 aws cloudformation deploy \